elan-ev/opencast-bigbluebutton-integration/README.md

     - Description: Rights holder of the resulting video
     - Default: None
 - opencast-dc-license
-    - Description: License of the resulting video
+    - Description: License of the resulting video.
+License codes at the [Opencast repository](https://github.com/opencast/opencast/blob/develop/etc/listproviders/licenses.properties).
     - Default: None
 - opencast-dc-publisher
     - Description: An entity responsible for making the resource available.